-At the top end of the entry-level test, the Huub Axiom 3:3 gave us a superb swim, though it is less stretchy than others, so some who want a more flexible feel may prefer to go for one of the Orca or Speedo.
+While the £199 Zone3 Advance impressed with its flattering colourways, fastremoval sleeves and snug second-skin fit.
+At the same price-point we havethe Huub Axiom 3:3, which gave us a superb swim, though it is less stretchy than others, so some who want a more flexible feel may prefer to go for one of the Orca or Speedo.

 The Advance was once this tester’s top entry-level suit recommendation, but it’s recently been superseded by the £179 Orca S7 and 2XU P:1.
 The 2020 Advance instantly takes the eco award with its recycled rubber construction, and there’s no pre-swim faff with the standard zipper (unlike Aptonia and Raceskin).